MicrosoftDocs/defender-docs/defender-endpoint/production-deployment.md

 [STEP 2: Configure your devices to connect to the Defender for Endpoint service using a proxy](configure-proxy-internet.md).
 [STEP 3: Verify client connectivity to Microsoft Defender for Endpoint service URLs](verify-connectivity.md).

 In certain scenarios, you might want to allow traffic to IP addresses.
-Not all services are accessible in this way and you'll need to evaluate how to address this in your environment - for example, by centrally downloading then distributing updates.
+Not all services are accessible in this way and you need to evaluate how to address this potential issue in your environment - for example, by centrally downloading then distributing updates.
 For more information, see [Option 2: Configure connectivity using static IP ranges](configure-device-connectivity#option-2-configure-connectivity-using-static-ip-ranges).

 ## Next step